zzhangjii/learning-library/workshops/jcs-devops/README_SS.md

 - Understand your Development Interests and Capabilities
 - Build your personalized Enablement Plan, including Hands-on Technical Enablement.
 - Help you Exercise your acquired knowledges.
-- If you are interested, simply [Click on this Link](https://launch.oracle.com/?developeraccelerate), and provide us with your contact information.

 ## DevOps JCS Pipeline using Oracle Stack Manager